MorphiaOrg/morphia-docs/content/morphia/2.5/sharding.md

 Morphia does not currently support redefining the shard key definition entirely.
 {{< /admonition >}}

-### Sharding Options
+## Sharding Options

 `@ShardKeys` also has an `options` field which takes a [@ShardOptions](javadoc/dev/morphia/annotations/ShardOptions.html).
 Using this annotation, you can configure the number of initial shards, [presplit the hashed zones](https://docs.mongodb.com/manual/core/hashed-sharding/#shard-an-empty-collection), or [enforce uniqueness](https://docs.mongodb.com/manual/core/sharding-shard-key/#unique-indexes) in your shard key.

-### How is it used?
+## How Is It Used?

 Once you have your sharding configured, you have the choice of manually sharding it via the mongo shell or having Morphia shard it for you.
 For the latter, there is a new method [shardCollections()](++javadoc/dev/morphia/Datastore.html#shardCollections()++) that will do this for you.
 It should be noted here that if your collection is not empty, there are certain administrative tasks you must perform on the collection first that Morphia does **not** handle.
 You can find those details in the server documentation.

-Once your collection is sharded, Morphia uses the shard key definition to update certain operations (such as saves/upserts and find-and-modify among others) to include the relevant shard key information so that mongodb can quickly and efficiently find the documents in the database.
+Once your collection is sharded, Morphia uses the shard key definition to update certain operations (such as saves/upserts and find-and-modify among others) to include the relevant shard key information so that MongoDB can quickly and efficiently find the documents in the database.
 This is done transparently for you so you needn't worry about doing such things manually.